roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 2. Creating *SangerContig* instance from **AB1**
 ----------------------------------------------------
-Run the following on-liner to create the *SangerContig* object.
+Run the following on-liner to create the *SangerContig* instance.

 .. code-block:: R